Skip to main content

 Step 1: Select project and message model

-We are now ready to configure the Validator to our wishes.
-Start with selecting the relevant project and message model you want to validate from the dropdown menus on the left.
+Start by selecting the relevant project and message model to validate from the dropdown menus on the left.

 Select project and message model